-Despite the negative news surrounding Mexico, there are many places in the country that are both safe and welcoming.
+Despite the negative news coming out of the U.S. surrounding Mexico, there are many places in the country that are both safe and welcoming.
 If you plan to visit, it's best to be mindful of your safety and take some precautions.
 Walk in well-lit areas after dark, keep your passport in a safe location, and don't carry too much cash on you at any given time.

 Take the same precautions you would take when visiting any new city or area.
 These are basic precautions everyone should take when living everyday life.
 Don't let that discourage you from enjoying the stunning landscapes and friendly atmosphere Mexico has to offer.

 Merida, also known as the White City, is the vibrant capital of the Mexican state of Yucatan.
 It is bursting with stunning historic buildings, vibrant cultural events, and mouthwatering cuisine.
 Surrounded by captivating archaeological sites and mystical cenotes, there is no shortage of activities to do in Merida.

 What the heck is s cenote?
 A Cenote is an underground cave which contains permanent water.
 In other words, it is a natural sinkhole where the ceiling of the cave has collapsed.
 These can be found throught the Yucatan peninsula and are absolutley amamzing.

 Merida has been rated the safest city in Mexico and possibly in all of Latin America!
 The main thing you have to worry about in Merida is the traffic and maybe the occasional pickpocket.
 We had a blast while visiting Merida and did not run into any negative issues.

 Playa del Carmen is an incredible beach town situated on Mexico’s Yucatan Peninsula, part of the classic Riviera Maya route down the coast.
 It’s smaller and less touristy than Cancun, making it an increasingly popular destination for travelers seeking a more meaningful experience than the all-inclusive resort getaway.